 Level One Punishment under N.C.
 Gen. Stat. § 20-179 could be imposed if a driver has two grossly aggravating factors when arrested for a DWI.
 It could result in between 30 days and two years in prison and a fine of up to $4,000.
 Probation also could be imposed, which could include the requirement of a substance abuse assessment and related treatment or education, plus abstaining from alcohol.

 Level Two Punishment may be applied if the driver has only one grossly aggravating factor.
 The penalties include between seven days and 12 months in jail, in addition to a fine up to $2,000.
 Probation also could be imposed with restrictions similar to a level one punishment.

-Level Three Punishment can be applied if no grossly aggravating factors are present and aggravating factors substantially outweigh any mitigating factors.
-Punishments include a minimum of 72 hours in jail or 72 hours community service and a maximum of six months and a fine up to $1,000.
+Level Three Punishment can be applied if no grossly aggravating factors are present and aggravating factors outweigh any mitigating factors.
+Punishments include a minimum of 72 hours in jail or 72 hours of community service and a maximum of six months and a fine of up to $1,000.

 Level Four Punishment could apply if no aggravating or mitigating factors are present or aggravating factors are substantially counterbalanced by any mitigating factors.
 Penalties include a minimum of 48 hours in jail or 48 hours of community service and a maximum of 120 days, plus a fine of up to $500.

 Level Five Punishment would include a minimum of 24 hours in jail or 24 hours of community service and a maximum of 120 days, plus a fine of up to $200.
 The punishment of this level could be applied if there are no aggravating or mitigating factors or mitigating factors substantially outweigh any aggravating factors.

 IS DWI In NC A Felony?

 Penalties can vary for the offense if the driver has three or more DWI convictions within the 10 years prior to the current offense.
 The crime could be considered a felony, which could carry at least one year in prison.